Vrishin-Reddy/Emotion_Detection/README.md

 ---

 ## About the Project
-This project uses deep learning techniques such as **BERT embeddings** for text feature extraction, alongside traditional machine learning models (e.g., **Lasso Regression**) for emotion detection.
+This project uses traditional machine learning techniques such as TF-IDF vectorization for text feature extraction, alongside models like **Lasso Regression** for emotion detection.
 The web interface provides users with predictions and interactive visualizations.

 ## Key Features